Never assume hotel or hostel prices are fixed. Book right and massive savings are possible on UK and worldwide rooms.

 More ways to cut accommodation costs

 If you're feeling brave, there are a few other routes to cutting the cost of accommodation.
-Of course, always check out thoroughly and consider safety.
+Of course, always check them out thoroughly and consider safety.

 Read the Great Camping Hunt for a full list of MoneySavers' top tips on safe, hassle-free camping.